larsks/trelloports/README.md

       organization: <your oganization name>
       board: <you board name>

+The `organization` key is optional; if not specified, `trelloports` will look for a board named *board* in the list of boards of which you are a member.

 Trelloports will look up board *board* in organization *organization*, gather up all the lists into a data structure, and pass it to the jinja2 templating engine.